 Myth: With the right training, any dog can become a service dog.

 Fact: Very few dogs are suited to work as service dogs in places pets are not permitted.
-Service dogs are special because a lot has to come together: the right temperament (which genetics has a huge role in), great health (umm…genetics again), great training and in the case of the person training the dog themselves – the owner needs to be willing to put a lot of time, energy and practice into the training process.
+Service dogs are special because a lot has to come together: the right temperament, great health, great training and in the case of the person training the dog themselves – the owner needs to be willing to put a lot of time, energy and practice into the training process.

 Myth: I can just hire any pet dog trainer to help me train my service dog.